You’ve got this.

 With the hustle and bustle of campus life and exams creeping up right around the corner, it comes to no surprise that many of us are feeling stressed.

-To help combat stress and anxiety, I’ve comprised a list of 6 tips that have helped me and should help you too:
+To help combat stress and anxiety, We’ve comprised a list of 6 tips that have helped me and should help you too:

 I know how hard it is to skip your daily cup of joe, but when you’re experiencing high anxiety levels this may be the best thing for you.
 Caffeine is the world’s most highly used drugs and I get why—it’s addicting.
 When you’re staying up late studying and have to wake up in time for your 8 a.m. having a cup of coffee seems like a must.

 But having too much coffee, especially when you suffer from stress and anxiety, will do you more bad than good.
 Caffeine can make anxiety attacks worse, make you feel more agitated and restricts you from feeling relaxed.
 I can speak from personal experience caffeine does NOT always help me.
 If I’m particularly anxious one day and decide to drink coffee, I feel increasingly shaky and agitated.

 Some alternatives to your daily hot cup of java can be a chamomile tea.
 Chamomile tea is actually proven to decrease symptoms of anxiety and insomnia while still serving its purpose as a warm drink in the morning.

 Write it all out